 The bottom line is that Medellín has a warmer climate and air-conditioning and heating isn’t required.
 While in Manizales it gets chilly enough, so some people may want heaters.
 So, Medellín arguably wins this category.
 However, some expats may prefer the cooler climate in Manizales.

 Medellín wins here.
-Medellín has seven of the top 49 ranked hospitals in Latin America while Manizales only has one.
+Medellín has nine of the top 58 ranked hospitals in Latin America while Manizales only has one.

 Good healthcare is a very important category for retirees.
-And Medellín wins this category due to having seven of the best hospitals in Latin America.
+And Medellín wins this category due to having nine of the best hospitals in Latin America.

 In addition, Medellín is a much bigger city than Manizales.
 So, it obviously has many more medical and dental providers than are found in Manizales.
 But since it’s a larger city there is also a much bigger population to care for.